 Critical examination of the impact of advertising on society and culture.
 Advertising's role in the formation of trends, social habits, and other patterns of behavior as they pertain to multiple groups within society.
 Prosocial uses of advertising will also be discussed.
 Note: for Juniors and Seniors only.
-(Every third semester).
+(Fall).

-470 Advertising Campaigns (3)
+470 Advertising and Public Relations Campaigns (3)